-Accessibility for HP PC and tablet products
+Accessibility for HP products

-The following links provide information on accessibility features and assistive technology, if applicable, included in various HP products.
+The following links provide information about accessibility features and assistive technology, if applicable, included in various HP products.
 These resources will help you select the specific assistive technology features and product(s) most appropriate for your situation.